sochikenny/code-quiz.github.io/README.md

-This is a simple code quiz.
+This is a simple code quiz using vanilla Javascript.
-When you click the start button, the timer starts
-As you slect your answers, the scores are tallied
+Begin answering questions whenever you are ready.
-When you click submit, the quiz reveals your score
+Once you click submit, your score is tallied and rendered onto the page